AliciaChuang/AliciaChuang/README.md

 ### Hello!
 I'm Alicia, a first year Math and Data Science double major at UCI.
-I love data science and plan to use it primarily in the high tech and financial fields.
+I love data science and plan to use it primarily in the high tech and financial fields but am open to exploring other fields as well.
-I'm also interested in the mathematical concepts behind the algorithms to optimize existing tools.
+I'm also interested in mathematical modeling and the mathematical concepts behind the algorithms to optimize existing tools.

 Connect with me on [*LinkedIn*](www.linkedin.com/in/alicia-chuang-119009213) or through *Email: aliciachuang2003@gmail.com*.